- Search The Registry

 - My Account

-His family moved to Pennsylvania, when his father Horace M. Bond was appointed President of Lincoln University.
+From Nashville, TN, his family moved to Pennsylvania, when his father Horace M. Bond was appointed President of Lincoln University.
 Bond graduated from the George School, a coeducational Quaker school in Bucks County, PA, in 1957, and entered Morehouse College in Atlanta that same year.
 While at Morehouse, Bond won a varsity letter in swimming.
 He also helped to found a literary magazine called The Pegasus and was an intern for Time magazine.
 He was also a member of the only class taught by Dr. Martin Luther King, Jr.

 In 1960, Bond was one of several hundred students who helped form the Student Nonviolent Coordinating Committee (SNCC).
 Five years later Bond was elected to the Georgia House of Representatives.
 He was barred from taking his seat in the House because of his outspoken statements against the Vietnam War and his sympathy for those unwilling to serve in the war.
 In December 1966, the Supreme Court ruled in his favor and he served four terms as representative and six terms in the Georgia Senate, from 1975-86.